volodalexey/bevy-wasm-ball-shooter/README.md

 ```

 TODO
-TransformTranslation for animation ?
-improve collision: second collision is snap?
 improve clusters: use only physics connections?
 responsive layout
 improve performance: show only visible rows + physics from visible row